lindenb/jvarkit/docs/AddLinearIndexToBed.md

       Output file.
 Optional .
 Default: stdout
   * -R, --reference, --dict
-      A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+      A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
     --version
       print version and exit